-The Transmission Control Module (TCM) is a device that controls modern automatic transmissions based on
+The Transmission Control Module (TCM) controls modern automotive transmissions based on

-engine control module (ECM), process this input, calculate how and when to shift gears in the transmission and generate
+engine control module (ECM).
+It processes this input to calculate how and when to shift gears in the transmission and generates

-the output signals required to drive the actuators that accomplish this shifting.
-The software controlling the TCM is
+the signals that drive actuators to accomplish this shifting.
+The software in the TCM is

 designed to optimize vehicle performance, shift quality and fuel efficiency.

 and a number of other parameters.
-Based on this data, the control unit adjusts the current supplied to solenoids
+Based on this information, the control module adjusts the current supplied to solenoids

 in the transmission that control the position of various valves and gears.

 which helps it decide when to activate the torque converter lock-up clutch.
-The torque converter lock-up clutch increases the efficiency of the transmission by eliminating the hydraulic and pumping losses associated with the torque converter when cruising on the highway.
+The torque converter lock-up clutch increases the efficiency of the transmission by eliminating the hydraulic and pumping losses associated with the torque converter when traveling at steady high speeds.
 The transmission fluid temperature sensor is used to ensure that the automatic transmission fluid is at the correct temperature.
 If the automatic transmission fluid is hot, then the transmission is downshifted.

 The brake pedal position sensor helps to ensure that the driver has applied the brake before shifting into park or reverse.
 The TCM may also downshift the transmission if the vehicle is going downhill in order to utilize the compression braking of the engine.